Alisher-Bulatov/pci-compliance-agent/README.md

 Try these inside the CLI:

-#### Basic Lookups
+### 1. Direct retrieval tests (`get_requirement_text`)
-- What does 3.2.1 say?
+- What does requirement 4.2 say?
-- Can you show me the wording of requirement 1.2.1?
+- Show me the exact text for 12.5.1
-- What's written under 8.2.3?
+- Read me 8.2.3 in full

-#### Comparisons
+### 2. Topic search tests (`search_by_topic`)
-- Compare requirements 3.2.1 and 3.4.1
+- Find all requirements about multi-factor authentication
-- What’s the difference between 1.1.2 and 1.2.1?
+- Which requirements are related to wireless security?
-- How do 12.2 and 12.5.1 relate to each other?
+- List PCI DSS rules that deal with firewall configuration

-#### Interpretive
+### 3. Comparison tests (`compare_requirements`)
-- Is 3.4 about encryption or access control? x
+- Compare 1.1.2 with 1.2.1
-- What does 10.2.1 mean in plain English?
+- How does 3.2.1 differ from 3.4?
-- Help me understand why 1.1.2 matters for security x
+- What’s the difference between 10.2.1 and 10.4?

-#### Thematic/Contextual
+### 4. Interpretive reasoning tests
-- Which requirement talks about password complexity? x
+- Is 3.4 more about encryption or about access control?
-- What should I consider when storing cryptographic keys?
+- Explain 5.4 in simple language
-- Can you list requirements related to firewall rules?
+- Why is 1.1.2 important for network security?

-#### Robust Edge Tests
+### 5. Mixed / ambiguous to trigger tool choice
-- Is 3.2.1 about logging?
+- Tell me about key management requirements
-- I already know 3.2.1 is about auth data, but what else should I be aware of?
+- Which requirement talks about password complexity?
-- If I want to restrict network access, which requirement should I look at?
+- How should I restrict network access according to PCI DSS?

 ---